-&lt;sup>15 Government donors funded write-offs of IMF and MLI loans, which under the MDRI can reach 100 per cent, to avoid damaging the institutions' balance sheets and weakening their preferred creditor status.
+18 Government donors funded write-offs of IMF and MLI loans, which under the MDRI can reach 100 per cent, to avoid damaging the institutions' balance sheets and weakening their preferred creditor status.

-&lt;sup>16 For Greece, creditors reduced interest rates and charges and deferred debt service, while they extended average maturities of European Union/euro area official loans to Greece, Ireland and Portugal by up to seven years.
+19 For Greece, creditors reduced interest rates and charges and deferred debt service, while they extended average maturities of European Union/euro area official loans to Greece, Ireland and Portugal by up to seven years.
 Given their terms, these official debt restructurings are consistent with our definition of sovereign defaults because they result in creditor losses in present-value terms.